Discrete and continuous symmetries in monotone Floer theory

-\begin{prop} Equipping $L$ with the standard spin structure $s$ and trivial local system, all differentials in the Oh spectral sequence over $\Lambda'_\Q$ (starting from $E_1$) vanish.
-The same holds with $\Q$ replaced by any field $R$ of characteristic $p$ (prime or $0$) not dividing $N-1$. \end{prop} \begin{proof} Consider the first page $H^*(L; \Q) \otimes \Lambda'_\Q$ of the spectral sequence over $\Lambda'_\Q$.
-Since $S_N$ acts trivially on $H^*(L; \Q)$ and on the spin structure (and local system, which is trivial), its action on this page is purely on $\Lambda'_\Q$.
-It therefore acts trivially on the subset $H^*(L; \Q) \otimes 1$ of the zeroth column, but by \cref{corSrFix} it has no non-zero fixed points in columns $1$ to $N-1$.
-This forces the differentials $\diff_1, \dots, \diff_{N-1}$ to vanish on this subset, and hence on the whole of the first $N-1$ pages respectively.
-All later differentials vanish by an argument analogous to \cref{labBCWide} since $H^*(L; \Q)$ is generated in degrees less than $2N-1$.
+\begin{prop} Equipping $L$ with the standard spin structure and trivial local system, all differentials in the Oh spectral sequence over $\Lambda_\Q^H$ (starting from $\ssE{1}$) vanish.
+The same holds with $\Q$ replaced by any field $R$ of characteristic $p$ (prime or $0$) not dividing $N-1$. \end{prop} \begin{proof} Consider the first page $H^*(L; \Q) \otimes \Lambda_\Q^H$ of the spectral sequence over $\Lambda_\Q^H$.
+We saw in \cref{sscWideness} that $S_N$ acts trivially on $H^*(L; \Q)$ and on the spin structure, so its action on this page is purely on $\Lambda_\Q^H$.
+Restricting the differential $\diff_1$ to the subset $H^*(L; \Q) \otimes 1$ of the zeroth column, the output lands in

+but this is zero by \cref{corSrFix}.
+Thus $\diff_1$ vanishes on this subset and hence, by $\Lambda_\Q^H$-linearity, on the whole page.